 I am currently working on a cruise ship in Australia.
 A bit random?
 Perhaps.
-Do I think that when I was 5 this was my for certain path?
+Do I think that when I was 5 this was my ‘destined’ path?
 Was I destined to leave everyone and everything I knew behind me in search of something new?
 Not a chance.
 I am here because of every choice I have made over the past 23 years.
 Getting an M.I.P., going to Creighton University, deciding to not go to law school, taking a desk job that wasn’t right for me, deciding I wanted nothing more than to travel the world and work with people.
-And most importantly deciding to do something about it when I realized how unhappy I was.
-THESE are the things that brought me here.
-My choices.

 Most importantly deciding to do something about it when I realized how unhappy I was.
 The things that brought me here?

 I’ve said all of this to get to this point.